Call us at 1(866) 607-4438

 Credit cards & student loans

 Surprisingly, on average, we spend the least amount on our education per month, but student loan debt is second only to mortgage debt in America.
+Americans owe $1.5 trillion dollars in student loan debt, and women hold nearly 2/3s of it.
 In fact, there are many Americans over the age of 60 that have student loan debt, and that number is increasing.

 Forty million Americans have student loan debt, and 14% of those owe more than $50,000.
 The percentage of Americans with student loans who default is at least 28%.